Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year undergraduate student at the University of Chicago, studying Computer Science (with a specialization in Computer Systems), Mathematics, and Statistics.
+I am a rising third-year undergraduate student at the University of Chicago studying Computer Science, Mathematics, and Statistics.
 I am currently working with Prof. Junchen Jiang as a research assistant on video analytics and networked systems.
-In specific, I am interested in developing reliable and efficient networked systems that enable machine-centric video streaming with deep neural networks.

 ## News
 **[May 2020]** Our DDS paper Server-Driven Video Streaming for Deep Learning Inference has been accepted and is to appear in **SIGCOMM 2020**.
 This summer I will continue to develop an integrated video analytics platform based on my learning from the DDS project.